mronemous/ghost-theme-techno/README.md

 ## Using Techno Theme

 1. Copy the theme folder inside `/content/themes` of Ghost.
-2. Add the following code to your [ghost root]/index.js file (green)
+2. Copy the following code to your [ghost root]/index.js file

 <pre>
 // # Ghost bootloader